tunagencSU/DSA-210-Term-Project/README.md

 ## 4. Hypothesis Tests

-Before jumping into feature engineering, I ran five hypothesis tests to double-check the assumptions I was building my model on.
-Since the visitor data is skewed a lot and season plays a huge role (summer brings both high temperatures and lots of people, so a basic correlation wouldn't work), I used non-parametric and randomization-based methods.
-For tests A, B, and C, I used the Benjamini–Hochberg FDR correction to handle multiple testing.
+Before applying the feature engineering, five hypothesis tests ranned to double-check the assumptions.
+Since the visitor data is skewed a lot and season plays a huge role in estimation (summer brings both high temperatures and lots of people, so a basic correlation wouldn't work), non-parametric and randomization-based methods used.
+For tests A, B, and C, also Benjamini–Hochberg FDR correction used to handle multiple testing.

 ### A. Season-controlled temperature effect